dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 #### Old behavior

-Previously, `ValueConverter` and `ValueComparer` definitions where not included in the compiled model, and so could contain arbitrary code.
+Previously, `ValueConverter` and `ValueComparer` definitions were not included in the compiled model, and so could contain arbitrary code.

 #### New behavior